-DANCE/MOVEMENT THERAPISTS IN ACTION

-ABOUT THE EDITORS
+DANCE/MOVEMENT THERAPISTS IN ACTION ABOUT THE EDITORS

-ROBYN FLAUM CRUZ, PH.D., ADTR, studied dance/movement therapy at New York University, and received her doctorate in educational psychology specializing in measurement and methodology from The University of Arizona.
-Her work as a methodologist has spanned quantitative and qualitative research in many fields including dance/movement therapy, psychology, psychiatry, and neurology.
+Robyn Flaum Cruz, Ph.D., BC-DMT studied dance/ movement therapy at New York University, and received her doctorate in educational psychology specializing in measurement and methodology from The University of Arizona.
+Her work as a methodologist has spanned quantitative and qualitative research in many fields including, dance/movement therapy, psychology, psychiatry, and neurology.
 Her work has been published in professional journals such as, Brain, Neuropsychologia, Psychiatric Services, Archives of Neurology, and American Journal of Dance Therapy.
-She was coeditor of the American Journal of Dance Therapy from 1998 to 2001.
-She is Director of Creative and Expressive Arts Therapies at Western Psychiatric Institute and Clinic of the University of Pittsburgh Medical Center, Pittsburgh, PA, and Editor-in-Chief of The Arts in Psychotherapy.

-CYNTHIA F. BERROL, PH.D., ADTR, is Professor Emerita of California State University, Hayward, where she developed and co-directed the former Special Graduate Major in Dance/Movement Therapy (DMT).
+She was co-editor of the American Journal of Dance Therapy from 1998 to 2001.
+She is core faculty in the Expressive Therapies Ph.D.
+Program, Lesley University, Cambridge, MA, and Editor-in-Chief of The Arts in Psychotherapy.
+She is a Past President, American Dance Therapy Association.
+Cynthia F. Berrol, Ph.D., BC-DMT is Professor Emerita of California State University, Hayward, where she developed and co-directed the former Special Graduate Major in Dance/Movement Therapy (DMT).
 She received her M.A. degree in dance from Mills College and her doctorate in special education from the University of California, Berkeley.
-Dr. Berrol has authored a range of articles-theoretical, clinical, and research based-addressing DMT, and has lectured and consulted nationally and internationally.
-In 1987, as an invited consultant, she piloted a dance/movement therapy program at the Rehabilitation

-Center for Brain Damage at the University of Copenhagen, Denmark.
+Dr. Berrol has authored a range of articles-theoretical, clinical and research based-addressing DMT, and has lectured and consulted nationally and internationally.
+In 1987, as an invited consultant, she piloted dance/ movement therapy program at the Rehabilitation Center for Brain Damage at the University of Copenhagen, Denmark.
 Currently, she serves on the editorial boards of three professional journals.

+Second Edition

 DANCE/MOVEMENT THERAPISTS IN ACTION

 A Working Guide to Research Options

-By
+Edited by

 ROBYN FLAUM CRUZ

 and

 CYNTHIA F. BERROL

-With a Foreword by JOAN CHODOROW
+With a Foreword by

+Joan Chodorow

 CHARLES C THOMAS • PUBLISHER, LTD. Springfield • Illinois • U.S.A.

-Published and Distributed Throughout the World by

-CHARLES C THOMAS • PUBLISHER, LTD. 2600 South First Street Springfield, Illinois 62704

-This book is protected by copyright.
+Published and Distributed Throughout the World by CHARLES C THOMAS • PUBLISHER, LTD. 2600 South First Street Springfield, Illinois 62704 This book is protected by copyright.
 No part of it may be reproduced in any manner without written permission from the publisher.

-© 2004 by CHARLES C THOMAS • PUBLISHER, LTD
+All rights reserved. ©2004 and 2012 by CHARLES C THOMAS • PUBLISHER, LTD.

-ISBN 0-398-07504-2 (hard) ISBN 0-398-07505-0 (paper)

-Library of Congress Catalog Card Number: 2004044071

-With THOMAS BOOKS careful attention is given to all details of manufacturing and design.
+ISBN 978-0-398-08705-0 (hard) ISBN 978-0-398-08706-7 (paper) ISBN 978-0-398-08707-4 (ebook) Library of Congress Catalog Card Number: 2011030103 First Edition, 2004 Second Edition, 2012 With THOMAS BOOKS careful attention is given to all details of manufacturing and design.
 It is the Publisher's desire to present books that are satisfactory as to their physical qualities and artistic possibilities and appropriate for their particular use.
 THOMAS BOOKS will be true to those laws of quality that assure a good name and good will.

-Printed in the United States of America [W-R-3]

-Library of Congress Cataloging-in-Publication Data

-Cruz, Robyn Flaum.

-Dance/movement therapists in action : a working guide to research options / by Robyn Flaum Cruz and Cynthia F. Berrol ; with a foreword by Joan Chodorow.
+Printed in the United States of America CR-R-3 Library of Congress Cataloging-in-Publication Data Dance/movement therapists in action : a working guide to research options / edited by Robyn Flaum Cruz and Cynthia F. Berrol ; with a foreword by Joan Chodorow. p. cm.

-p. cm.